-With an estimated $1 million funding award from the Patient-Centered Outcomes Research Institute (PCORI), a team of OneFlorida researchers led by Yonghui Wu in the UF department of health outcomes and biomedical informatics (HOBI) is developing natural language processing (NLP) methods to access clinical notes in electronic health records and extract social and behavioral factors associated with cancer outcomes.
+With an estimated $1 million funding award from the Patient-Centered Outcomes Research Institute (PCORI), a team of researchers from the department of health outcomes and biomedical informatics (HOBI) is developing natural language processing (NLP) methods to access clinical notes in electronic health records and extract social and behavioral factors associated with cancer outcomes.

 Although PCORI has successfully established an extensive national network of secure patient data that scientists can use to help speed clinical research, currently only a small fraction of the data is available for use by researchers.